awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 1. If multiple versions of a patch are approved, the latest version is applied\.

-1. The YUM update API is applied to approved patches as follows:
+1. The YUM update API \(Amazon Linux, Amazon Linux 2\) or the DNF update API \(Amazon Linux 2022\) is applied to approved patches as follows:
    + For predefined default patch baselines provided by AWS, and for custom patch baselines where the **Approved patches include non\-security updates** check box is *not* selected, only patches specified in `updateinfo.xml` are applied \(security updates only\)\.

-     The equivalent yum command for this workflow is:
+     For Amazon Linux and Amazon Linux 2, the equivalent yum command for this workflow is:

      ```
      sudo yum update-minimal --sec-severity=Critical,Important --bugfix -y
      ```

+     For Amazon Linux 2022, the equivalent dnf command for this workflow is as follows\.

+     ```
+     sudo dnf update --security --bugfix -y
+     ```
+**Note**
+For Amazon Linux 2022, a patch severity level of `Medium` is equivalent to a severity of `Moderate` that might be defined in some external repositories\.
+If you include `Medium` severity patches in the patch baseline, `Moderate` severity patches from external patches are also installed on the instances\.
+When you query for compliance data using the API action [DescribeInstancePatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstancePatches.html), filtering for the severity level `Medium` reports patches with severity levels of both `Medium` and `Moderate`\.
+Amazon Linux 2022 also supports the patch severity level `None`, which is recognized by the DNF package manager\.
    + For custom patch baselines where the **Approved patches include non\-security updates** check box *is* selected, both patches in `updateinfo.xml` and those not in `updateinfo.xml` are applied \(security and nonsecurity updates\)\.

      The equivalent yum command for this workflow is: